Last updated on May 22nd, 2017

 - Historical tactics and techniques (of samurai, ninja and other warriors)

-Physical ninja training helps you gain functional movement and strength abilities, self-defense skills, and stamina.
+Physical training helps you gain strength, stamina, obstacle movement and self-defense skills.

-These skills give you the confidence to handle various situations (e.g. to escape group confrontations and defend yourself and others when needed).
+These skills give you the confidence to handle threats.
+For example: to escape group confrontations, and defend yourself and others.

-The ability to defend yourself and your loved ones, builds your confidence.
-Training in martial arts and de-escalation tactics will be useful to your modern way of the ninja.
+Being able to defend yourself and your loved ones, builds your confidence.
+Thus, martial art training and de-escalation tactics will be useful to you.

-Mental ninja training can be broken down into (1) mindset and self-development, and (2) affecting another person through psychology.
+Mental ninja training can be broken down into:

 Mindset and self-development (Internal)

 Develop your confidence, assertiveness, discipline and perseverance.
 Learn to be at ease with who you are.